arthurnn/abilities/README.md

 ## API

+### INSERT
 #### add(actor, subject):
 Map that the actor has an ability over the subject.
+For instance:

-For instance add('arthurnn', 'Team platform-data'): meaning 'arthurnn' is part of 'Team platform-data' add('Team platform-data', 'Repo x'): meaning 'Team platform-data' has a 'Repo x'
+- add('arthurnn', 'Team platform-data'): meaning 'arthurnn' is part of 'Team platform-data'
+- add('Team platform-data', 'Repo x'): meaning 'Team platform-data' has a 'Repo x'

 #### add_group(group, parent_id = nil)
 Add a group which can have a parent group(parent_id).
-Groups are a florest, which contain many trees.
-Each tree maps a relationship between different groups.
+Group is a node that will be added in a tree.
 For instance:

-add_group('Team platform-data', 'Team platform'.id)
+- add_group('Team platform-data', 'Team platform'.id)

+### SELECT
 #### all_from(from, to_type)
 Return a list of IDs quering all the nodes, with the type 'to_type', that 'from' has access to.
+For instance:

+- all_from('arthurnn', 'Repository): will return all repositories 'arthurnn' can access.

 #### all_subgroups(group)
-Returns all subgroups of a group (the whole sub-tree)
+Returns all subgroups of a group (the entire sub-tree).

 ## Implementation details:

 To map abilities(actor, subject) and multiple groups, we have two different tables:

-'abilities': which saves the edges(connections) of two notes that relate to each-other.
+- 'abilities': which saves the edges(connections) of two nodes that relate to each-other.
 And Actor can act in a Subject.
-'rels': saves a florest of trees.
+- 'rels': saves a florest of trees.

 ### How are we implementing the tree in MySQL?